dmychen/chinese-vocab-app/README.md

 # Devx Full Stack Project!

+This app combines a Chinese-English dictionary with a flashcard system built for practicing Chinese.
+It stores an extensive database of Chinese words, characters, and radicals, along with their English definitions and other information.
+The app allows users to search for vocabulary in Chinese, pinyin, or English.
+Users can "save" vocabulary, and can also add vocabulary to specific flashcard sets.
+The user can practice a flashcard set.
+The user can also change any vocab entry, or add new vocabulary to the database.

-## Running this App
+## Running the App

-### Initialize the MySQL database
+### Initialize a MySQL database

 1) Create a new database in MySQL Workbench or whatever service you are using.

-2) Initialize the database:
+2) Initialize the database for this app (navigate first to `/backend/init_db`):
-- Edit `init_db.py`, at the bottom of the script you can specify the root, user, password, and database name for the database you made.
+- Open `init_db.py`.
+At the bottom of the script you can specify the root, user, password, and database name for the database you just made.
 - Run `python3 init_db.py`.
+(Make sure you have `mysql.connector` installed)

+> This will create the following tables: `vocabulary`, `characters`, `radicals`, `users`, `vocabulary_sets`, `vocabulary_characters`, `vocabulary_users`.

 3) Import data into the database:
-- Edit `import_data.py`, at the top of the script you can specify the root, user, etc...
+- Open `import_data.py`, at the top of the script you can specify the root, user, etc...
 - Run `python3 import_data.py`.
-This may take a few seconds
+(Make sure you have `argparse`, and `parser` installed)

-> I created a few options for `import_data.py`, since the import is rather large.
+> I created a few options for `import_data.py`, since the data import will usually be rather large.
 You can specify the following:
-> `-v` to show verbose output, listing every vocab entry that is added.
+> `-v` to show verbose output, which lists every vocab entry that is imported.
 > `--count NUM` to specify the number of entries to import (cap the vocab imported to a certain number).
 > `-f FILE` to specify a file to import data from.
 The data must be formatted according to the cc-cedict model.
+By default, it will import './cc-cedict.txt'

-###
+### Edit Some Settings

+1) Update the backend: (backend/src/)
+- Update the database info in `db.js`.
+- Update the localhost and port number if neccessary in `index.js`.

+2) Update the frontend: (frontend/src/)
+- Update `/api/api.jsx` to have the right localhost

+All done!

 ## The Idea